 On arrival at Delhi Airport, our representative will greet you.
 After the warm welcome transfer to the hotel and relax.
-Overnight stay at hotel.
+Overnight stay is at hotel.

-Agra - Jaipur (approx. 240 Km / 5 Hrs); En route Fatehpur Sikri
+Agra - Jaipur (approx. 240 Km / 5 Hrs.); En route Fatehpur Sikri

 Continue drive to Jaipur and check-in to your hotel upon arrival.

-Overnight at hotel in Jaipur.
+Overnight stay is at hotel in Jaipur.

-Jaipur - Pushkar (approx. 147 Km / 3 Hrs & 30 min)
+Jaipur - Pushkar (approx. 147 Km / 3 Hrs. & 30 min)

 Pushkar - Pushkar Fair